Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: CC-based upper bounds on key rates and the resulting noise thresholds

+In this section, we utilise the formulae derived in \appref{sec:key_rates_CC} for the EC- and PA-terms in the scenario of finite detection efficiency ($\eta<1$) and the purely lossy correlation~\eqref{eq:lossy_corr2} being shared, in order to determine the CC-based upper bounds on one-way key rates when Alice and Bob now ideally measure the partially entangled state~\eqref{eq:part_ent_state} parametrised by $\theta$, while performing projective measurements that maximise the CHSH violation~\eqref{eq:S_det}---the setting we introduced in \secref{subsec:gen_non-loc_corr} of the main text.

+Given particular preprocessing strategies or optimising over these, we compute then numerically the corresponding thresholds on the tolerable detection efficiency, $\crit{\eta}(\theta)$, that are depicted in \figref{fig:partial_thresholds} of the main text as a function of the state-parameter $\theta$.
+However, we are also importantly able to determine analytically the lowest possible thresholds applicable in the regime of $\theta\to0$ that is known to exhibit highest robustness to imperfect detection~\cite{E93}---these correspond to the smallest critical values presented in the left-most part of \figref{fig:partial_thresholds}, i.e~the values at which all the corresponding curves start from at $\theta=0$.

+Specifically, we treat here two preprocessing strategies of Alice applied on the purely lossy correlation~\eqref{eq:lossy_corr2}, namely, deterministic binning with and without noisy preprocessing.
+Crucially, for these two choices it is beneficial for Alice and Bob to tune $\theta$, in order to lower the critical detection efficiencies set by the CC attack.
+In contrast, for random binning of inconclusive outcomes (or their absence in the finite visibility model) it is the maximally-entangled case of $\theta = \pi/2$ discussed in the preceding section that remains optimal.

-Moreover, we limit the analysis to the (2,3,3,3)-protocol which exhibits lower noise thresholds than the (2,2,3,3)-protocol.
-In this protocol the parties generate the key from the lossy correlation~\eqref{eq:lossy_corr2}, using measurement settings $\xk,\yk=\{0,2\}$ for key generation rounds.
-The $\mathsf{Q}$-probabilities read
+Moreover, we focus here on the 2333-protocol, as it generally exhibits lower noise thresholds than the 2233-protocol.
+In such a case, the parties generate the key from the lossy correlation~\eqref{eq:lossy_corr2} using measurement settings $\xk,\yk=\{0,2\}$, in which the $\mathsf{Q}$-probabilities then simply read

-Note that the following upper bounds on the asymptotic one-way key rate (see Eq.~\eqref{eq:appendix-oneway-UB}) hold as long as:~the correlation shared between Alice and Bob is the purely lossy one \eqref{eq:lossy_corr2},~predetermined measurement settings are used for key generation,~and Alice uses a particular stochastic map $\cS$ to preprocess $A$ onto $A'$.
-Hence, under such assumptions, they allow us to determine in each case a general critical detection efficiency, $\eta_\text{crit}$, below which no one-way secure DIQKD protocol can exist.
+However, let us emphasise that other measurement settings, which are chosen to maximise the CHSH functional~\eqref{eq:S_det}, determine the maximal local weight $q^\cL$ employed within the CC attack that now also depends on the $\theta$-parameter of the partially entangled state.
+Although for the important case of $\theta\to0$ we possess an analytic expression for $q^\cL$, see \eqnref{eq:local_weight_partial}, for any other $\theta$ we may still evaluate efficiently the maximal local weight via the linear program \eref{eq:linear_program}, in particular, when computing all the curves that represent thresholds on tolerable detection efficiency in \figref{fig:partial_thresholds} as a function of $\theta$.